AdobeDocs/commerce-admin.en/help/stores-purchase/orders-storefront.md

 ---
 title: Storefront order management
-description: Learn how customers can view and mange their order history on the Commerce storefront.
+description: Learn how customers can view and manage their order history on the Commerce storefront.
 ---
 # Storefront order management